JSON Messaging Over HTTP

 Client Connection

-GET ROOT/connect
+GET ROOT/connector

 GET ROOT/connect/RANDOMSTUFF